spine-generic/spine-generic/README.md

 Each subject consented to be scanned and to have their anonymized data put in a publicly-available repository.
 To prove it, an email from each participant should be sent to the manager of the database (Julien Cohen-Adad).
 The email should state the following: "I am the subject who volunteered and I give you permission to release the scan freely to the public domain."

-Anatomical scans where facial features are visible (T1w) should be "defaced" before being collected.
+Anatomical scans where facial features are visible (T1w) could be "defaced" before being collected (at the discretion of the subject).
 To do so, [FreeSurfer's mri_deface](https://surfer.nmr.mgh.harvard.edu/fswiki/mri_deface ) could be used.

 ## Example datasets (WIP)